jhochwald/PowerShell-collection/README.md

 ### Installers

 In the past, I published a few things with a (signed) MSI installer package.
 These MSI installers were very basic; I know!

-Big thanks to the [Advanced Installer Team](http://www.advancedinstaller.com/): They provided a free [Advanced Installer Professional](https://www.advancedinstaller.com/top-professional-features.html) license for my open-source stuff.
+But there is hope: The [Advanced Installer Team](http://www.advancedinstaller.com/) sponsored a _free_ [Advanced Installer Professional](https://www.advancedinstaller.com/top-professional-features.html) license for my open-source work.
 So things will change soon, and I will provide (much better) installers again in the very near future.

+I highly recommend [Advanced Installer](http://www.advancedinstaller.com/), because it's they have a great set of [features](https://www.advancedinstaller.com/top-exclusive-features.html), and it fits perfect to my tooling and existing workflow.
+I used the [free version](https://www.advancedinstaller.com/top-freeware-features.html) to build some of my basic installers before.
+I switched to the [Professional](https://www.advancedinstaller.com/top-professional-features.html) version only because it can do a few more things I really needed.
+Mainly the automated handling of digital signatures and the integration into my existing Continuous Integration chain.

 ### Continuous Deployment

 I will transfer this project to my existing [TeamCity](https://www.jetbrains.com/teamcity/) Continuous Integration (CI) chain soon.
 As part of that I started to tweak a bit further (under the hood), like creating a few basic pester tests.
 I will publish all the stuff that I use for it as well.

-My target is to automate the complete Continuous Integration (CI) and Continuous Delivery (CD) process like we did it within my old company.
+My goal is to automate the complete Continuous Integration (CI) and Continuous Delivery (CD) process like we did it within my old company.
 As a result, much better code should land here very soon.
+But: There is no timeframe planned, at least not yet!

 ### Default License